 During the actual cataract procedure, an anesthetic gel is used to numb the eye, then one of NY Vision Group’s experienced surgeons will use a laser to make a tiny incision near the edge of the cornea.
 The clouded lens is then broken into pieces, removed through the incision and replaced with an artificial lens implant, known as an intraocular lens (IOL).
 No stitches are required, as the tiny incisions heal on their own.
 Most patients have cataracts removed from one eye at a time in order to maximize recovery time.

-Femto-Laser cataract surgery (FLACS) is the most advanced form of cataract surgery available.
-Laser technology results in a highly precise procedure with a very low risk of complications after surgery.
+Femto-laser-assisted cataract surgery (FLACS), mentioned above, the most advanced form of cataract surgery available, is an option for patients.
+This laser technology results in a highly precise procedure with a very low risk of complications after surgery.